mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

   </div>
 </center>

 The above adversarial example with the panda is a **targeted** example.
-A small amount of noise was added to an image that caused a neural network to misclassify the image, despite the image looking exactly the same to a human.
-There are also **non-targeted** examples, which simply try to find _any_ input that tricks the neural network.
+A small amount of carefully constructred noise was added to an image that caused a neural network to misclassify the image, despite the image looking exactly the same to a human.
+There are also **non-targeted** examples which simply try to find _any_ input that tricks the neural network.
 This input will probably look like white noise to a human, but because we aren’t constrained to find an input that resembles something to a human the problem is a lot easier.

 We can find adversarial examples for just about any neural network out there, even state-of-the-art models that have so-called “superhuman” abilities, which is slightly troubling.
 In fact, it is so easy to create adversarial examples that we will show you how to do it in this post.
 All the code and dependencies you need to start generating your own adversarial examples can be found in [this](https://github.com/dangeng/Simple_Adversarial_Examples) GitHub repo.